Section: Q and A

 Blogger: Joseph Clay

-Q: Hello Clare, congratulations on achieving your goal and starting Human Voices Editorial Services.
+Q: Hello Clare, congratulations on achieving your goal and starting your own company.
 You have been in business a year now, is that correct?

 “Thank you!
 Human Voices has been my full-time job for about 9 months now, but I’ve actually been in business since 2011.
 After graduating from university I went back to my hometown to work out what to do next.
 Whilst I was temping in the local council (and really not enjoying it!)
 I had the idea to start an editing and proofing business, so I launched Human Voices and started out helping friends and relatives with their writing.
 Then I landed a job as in digital marketing at an SEO company and I worked there for nearly four years, keeping my business going at evenings and weekends, until last year I decided to leave my job and just concentrate on Human Voices.
 I took my business full-time almost four years to the day after I first set it up, and I haven’t looked back since!”